osbuild/logging/README.md

 See [logrus](pkg/logrus) package for more info.

-### slogecho - tracing and logging middleware for Echo

-See [example_echo](internal/example_echo/main.go) for a fully working example.
-It utilizes all the packages above.
+## Full example

+For a full example, see [example_web](internal/example_web/main.go).
 To see it in action:

 ```
-go run github.com/osbuild/logging/internal/example_echo/
+go run github.com/osbuild/logging/internal/example_web/
 ```

-See [slogecho](pkg/slogecho) package for more info.
+See [logrus](pkg/logrus) package for more info.

 ## AUTHORS and LICENSE

 License: MIT

-Some code in `splunk` was borrowed from https://github.com/osbuild/osbuild-composer and some code in `slogecho` is from https://github.com/samber/slog-echo - thank you.
+Some code in `splunk` was borrowed from https://github.com/osbuild/osbuild-composer and some code in `strc` is from https://github.com/samber/slog-http

 ## TODO

-* Span ID must be struct (array of bytes, fixed length) with parent.child structure.
-Currently it concatenates the whole call stack which is dangerous and ineffective.
 * Echo logging proxy.
 * Tracing must be off by default.
 * Auto trace_id adding via callback function (to allow UUID adding).
-* Add stdlib middleware and rename slogecho to strcware
 * Fix tests.
 * Rebuild examples in READMEs.